JohnLCaron/rlauxe/docs/Developer.md

 * check _cases/build/libs/_ for the latest version of rlauxe-cases-uber.jar
 * substitute your own "auditcenter" directory
 * substitute your own "toptopdir" directory where the data will be written.
-* currently we are only supporting the Colorado 2020 General election, but other elections will be added.
 * this creates an election using style based sampling (CSD).
 To use uniform sampling, use the flag "-sampling uniform".

 To use the viewer for Corla elections, see [here](https://github.com/JohnLCaron/rlauxe-viewer/docs/CorlaViewer.md)